Alejandroq12/tweet-sphere/README.md

 # 📖 TweetSphere <a name="about-project"></a>

-🚀 This repository contains the front-end implementation of a social media web application.
+🚀 A social media website created with JavaScript, CSS, and HTML.

 ## 🛠 Built With <a name="built-with"></a>